Itai-Nelken/PiApps-terminal_bash-edition/README.md

 - [x] help
 - [x] write the README
 - [ ] updater for the script.
-- [ ] list all the apps that work for your architecture, not only all the apps.
+- [x] when running `list-all`, only list all the apps that work for your architecture.
 - [ ] search only the apps that are available for your architecture.